 5. An intimate search at a police station of a juvenile or vulnerable person may take place only in the presence of an appropriate adult of the same sex (see Annex L), unless the detainee specifically requests a particular appropriate adult of the opposite sex who is readily available.
 In the case of a juvenile, the search may take place in the absence of the appropriate adult only if the juvenile signifies in the presence of the appropriate adult they do not want the appropriate adult present during the search and the appropriate adult agrees.
 A record shall be made of the juvenile's decision and signed by the appropriate adult.

 6. When an intimate search under paragraph 2(a)(i) is carried out by a police officer, the officer must be of the same sex as the detainee (see Annex L).
 A minimum of two people, other than the detainee, must be present during the search.
 Subject to paragraph 5, no person of the opposite sex who is not a medical practitioner or nurse shall be present, nor shall anyone whose presence is unnecessary.
-The search shall be conducted with proper regard to the sensitivity and vulnerability of the detainee.
+The search shall be conducted with proper regard to the dignity, sensitivity and vulnerability of the detainee.

 (b) Documentation